-The QNI offers a Listening Service, TalkToUs, to offer emotional support by phone to registered nurses working in the community.
+The QNI’s listening service, TalkToUs©, offers emotional support by phone to registered nurses working in the community.

-The service is operated by trained listeners who are available to speak to any nurses working in community or social care, including those supporting care homes, and nurses working with people who are homeless.
-TalkToUs is intended as a friendly ear for nurses who would like to talk to someone in complete confidence about their life and work at the current time.
+The service is operated by trained listeners who are available to speak to nurses working in community or social care, including those in care homes, and nurses working with people who are homeless.
+TalkToUs is intended as a friendly ear for those who would like to talk to someone in complete confidence about their life and work at the current time.
 We cannot provide counselling, but we can signpost to other sources of support.

-If you are worried about any aspect of your work or home life, particularly if it is affected by the Covid19 crisis, and you would like to talk about your feelings to one of our trained team members in confidence, please email us to arrange a call.
+If you are worried about any aspect of your work or home life, particularly if it is affected by Covid19, and you would like to talk about your feelings to one of our team members, please email us to arrange a call.

-To access TalkToUs, please email [email protected] in the first instance.
-In the email please give your first name, your phone number and a preferred date and time for a call.
-Call backs are usually made between 11 am-4 pm Monday to Friday.
+To access TalkToUs, please email [email protected] giving your first name, your phone number and a preferred date and time for a call.
+We aim to get back to you to arrange a call within 48 hours (72 hours at the weekend) as the email inbox is not normally monitored at the weekend.
+Call backs are usually then offered between 11 am-4 pm, Monday to Friday.